 This all started several years ago when I had a client who feed their dog a human diet.
 Of course she was on the health conscious kick so, she and the dog ate mostly vegetables.
 The dog was fat, lethargic and looked a bit down.
-I suggested increasing the animal protein in the dogs diet and here came a spew of rheoric regarding vegetables and organics in the canine diet.
+I suggested increasing the animal protein in the dogs diet and here came a spew of rhetoric regarding vegetables and organics in the canine diet.

 I thought … simple… I will call a vet and ask.
 Well that did not work.
 To her credit she told me she was not sure and proceeded to do some research of her own.
-In decyphering her answer, I came to the conclusion that dog where indeed Carnivores.
+In deciphering her answer, I came to the conclusion that dog where indeed Carnivores.

 Reporting this to my client.. she insisted that too much protein would constipate the dog.
 From my own experience, too much protein is hard on the kidneys and gives you the trots.
 To many vegetables will block you up and give you ferocious gas and constipation (look it up).
 Long story short, you don’t win em all.